Palestinian Nakba Day Amman Jordan

 Armistice Agreement

-“In 1949, an armistice agreement was forged between Israel and Egypt, Lebanon, Jordan, and Syria.
-The 1949 Armistice Line, a.k.a.
+“In 1949, an armistice agreement was forged between Israel, Egypt, Lebanon, Jordan, and Syria.
+The 1949 Armistice Lines, a.k.a.
 Green Line, is the most recognised boundary between Israel and the West Bank.
 Known as the “pre-1967 border,” the Green Line includes Palestinian land as it existed before the June War of 1967, when Israel occupied the rest of the country, including Gaza and the West Bank“.

 Israeli Independence Day 2023

 Following World War I and the defeat of the Ottoman Empire, “France and Britain set out to delineate spheres of influence and control in the Middle East“.
-The Balfour Declaration was a public pledge by Britain in 1917 declaring its aim to establish “a national home for Jewish people” in Palestine.
-The British Mandate of Palestine “formalized British rule over parts of the Levant, furthering the League of Nation’s goal to manage the region’s formerly Ottoman nations, until they could stand alone”.
+In 1917, the Balfour Declaration was a public pledge by Britain, declaring its aim to establish “a national home for Jewish people” in Palestine.
+The British Mandate of Palestine “formalized British rule over parts of the Levant, furthering the League of Nations’ goal to manage the region’s formerly Ottoman nations, until they could stand alone”.

-The Mandate gave Britain a “dual obligation” towards both Arabs and Jews.
-It also accorded Britain the responsibility for “creating a Jewish national homeland in the region“.
-The ongoing situation and tragic, never-ending conflicts involved seem impossibly complicated to me – different, but equally as entangled and perplexing as the post World War II breakup of Yugoslavia and the Balkans.
+The Mandate gave Britain a “dual obligation” to both Arabs and Jews.
+It accorded Britain the responsibility for “creating a Jewish national homeland in the region“.
+The ongoing situation and tragic, never-ending conflicts involved seem impossibly complicated to me – different, but equally as entangled and perplexing as the post World War II breakup of Yugoslavia and Balkan countries.

 _____________